 yet you are apprehended in another state before you have resolved these issues.

 Extradition from California refers to a similar situation except that the crime/violation occurs in another state, and you are subsequently apprehended in California.

-In this article, our California criminal defense attorneys1 will provide a comprehensive guide to understanding California's extradition laws by addressing the following topics:
+In this article, our California criminal defense attorneys1 will discuss:

 If, after reading this article, you would like more information, we invite you to contact us at Shouse Law Group.

 Extradition is the legal process of transporting a suspected or convicted criminal to another state or nation so that he/she may stand trial or face sentencing.
 The alleged or convicted criminal is known as a "fugitive from justice."
 The state/nation where the fugitive escapes imprisonment, commits the alleged crime, or violates the terms/conditions of his/her:

 is known as the "home" or "demanding" state/nation.
 And the state/nation in which the individual is apprehended is known as the "asylum" state/nation.
 There are two types of fugitives: